Fyodor Schechtel: An emerging artist

 In 1875 Schechtel arrived in Moscow and attended architectural classes at the Moscow School of Painting, Sculpture and Architecture.
 He was expelled in 1878 for "bad attendance."
 19-year-old Franz made his living by assisting architect Alexander Kaminsky (a relative of Pavel Tretyakov), in painting icons, church frescoes and daily illustrations for newspapers and magazines.
 There he met author and playwright Anton Chekhov and his brother Nikolay Chekhov.
 Schechtel illustrated a book for Chekhov in 1886, who then recommended Schechtel to other clients.
 This experience (as well as the Tretyakov connection) familiarized Franz with Moscow's artistic circles and the wealthy patrons of the arts who would become his future clients, notably the Morozov family of Old Believers.

 Throughout the 1880s, Schechtel completed many theatrical stage designs; most of his graphics from this period have been lost, excluding a small fraction stored at the Bakhrushin Museum in Moscow.

 Early architecture

 Schechtel obtained a construction management license in 1894.
 His earlier projects, completed under Kaminsky's management, are sometimes credited to Kaminsky alone.
 Schechtel's first own, undisputed building - Zinaida Morozova House in Spiridonovka Street, 1893, famous for Mikhail Vrubel artwork - is a mix of Gothic architecture and romanticism.
 In the same year he completed the interior of the Kharitonenko Mansion on Sofiiskaya Naberezhnaya.
 His style during the 1890s meanders between Gothic and Russian Revival.
-The first sign of a new, mature style (a Russian version of Art Nouveau, Russky Modern), appears in his 1899 Arshinov House in Malaya Ordynka Street.
+The first sign of a new, mature style (a Russian version of Art Nouveau, Russky Modern), appears in his 1899 Arshinov House in Bolshaya Ordynka Street.